Reference

 A registration field that determines whether an agent is human-gated (0) or fully sovereign (1).
 Sovereign agents can initiate transactions on their own.

-Civic Agents
+Civic Agent

-A sovereign agent that serves public interests with transparent reasoning but no personal agenda.
+An autonomous agent that serves public interests with transparent reasoning but no personal agenda.
 Like a neutral arbiter or DAO orchestrator.

 Learn more